bocchino/AppleCore/README.md

 THE APPLECORE PROGRAMMING LANGUAGE, V1.0
 ========================================
-Copyright (C) 2011-12
+Copyright (C) 2011-12 by Rob Bocchino

-By Rob Bocchino

 1\.
-INTRODUCTION AND RATIONALE
+Introduction and Rationale
 ------------------------------

 The goal of AppleCore is to provide a "low-level high-level" language